 The final rule came in at a svelte 1,023 pages, and will almost certainly be challenged in Congress and perhaps also in the courts.
 An estimated $17 billion a year is a lot of money for the industry to give up without a bitter, protracted fight.

 One can see a certain craftiness in the concessions the DoL made, which might make it harder for the brokerage and IBD community to argue unfairness and a deaf ear to their interests before a panel of judges.

 The publicity surrounding the rule has alerted millions of savers and investors to the conflicts of interest in sales models.
 A protracted fight in Congress and/or the courts will require the wirehouse and insurance organizations to argue, publicly, that it is not in the best interests of consumers to work with advisers who are required to treat them under the same standard of care as they would their grandmother, once again exposing their conflicts to the public.

 A fiduciary stake has been put in the ground, creating a principles-based standard for financial advice.
 One wonders how the SEC can plausibly argue that a person’s non-ERISA savings can come under a lesser advice standard than what has now been made the law of the land.

-Advisors who want to get into the 401(k) advice business and displace expensive, broker-sold plans should probably act sooner rather than later, while the publicity over conflicts and billions of dollars in sales charges is at its height.
-As brokerage and insurance firms start to comply with fiduciary requirements, they’ll become increasingly familiar with operating in the leaner, more consumer-focused model that advisors have worked under for decades, and learn to compete with independent advisors in ways they never have before.
+Advisers who want to get into the 401(k) advice business and displace expensive, broker-sold plans should probably act sooner rather than later, while the publicity over conflicts and billions of dollars in sales charges is at its height.
+As brokerage and insurance firms start to comply with fiduciary requirements, they’ll become increasingly familiar with operating in the leaner, more consumer-focused model that advisers have worked under for decades, and learn to compete with independent advisers in ways they never have before.